-So – last month, before the wedding season really started to get going, I went to Iceland!
+Before the wedding season really started to get going, I took an adventure to Iceland!
+(Not the supermarket)

 For some reason, I thought March would be Springy.
 You know, green grass poking through melting snow, raging waterfalls and low sun in blue skies.
 That sort of thing.